 My design combines both roses and other flora (as a nod to the color of the leather) and a heart (my favorite symbol).
 I also added a scalloped edge because, well, it’s very pretty and unusual.

 This was also my first time cutting leather on my Cricut.
 (I have done some other more traditional leather work, like this leather-wrapped stone.)
 I learned a lot about how to cut leather, and I’m happy to say that I was successful and didn’t waste my one precious sheet of leather.
-I did a lot of testing beforehand to be sure that first leather cut went well, and I’ll pass along everything I learned about cutting leather on my Cricut in this tutorial.
+I did a lot of testing beforehand to be sure that my first leather cut went well, and I’ll pass along everything I learned about cutting leather on my Cricut in this tutorial.

 Several readers have made this journal already!
 Here are two pretty versions of my journal made with faux leather by AmyGonnaCraft: